spruceid/rebase/README.md

 # rebase

 Rebase is a library for handling the witnessing of cryptographically verifiable claims, and the issuance of Verifiable Credentials (VC) based on this programmatic witnessing.
-Rebase simplifies the process of creating links between identity providers, or self attested claims using VCs by providing a convient wrapper around [`ssi`](https://github.com/spruceid/ssi).
-Rebase is intended for a wide variety of uses ranging from server-side "witness" serivces, to VC reading validation services, to in-browser usage via WASM.
+Rebase simplifies the process of creating links between identity providers, or self-attested claims using VCs by providing a convenient wrapper around [`ssi`](https://github.com/spruceid/ssi).
+Rebase is intended for a wide variety of uses ranging from server-side "witness" services, to VC reading validation services, to in-browser usage via WASM.

 ## Architectural Overview

 The heart of the project is found in `rust/rebase/src`.
-The high level goal of this implementation is to receive data from the end user, create a statement for the user to sign, ask for the signature from the user (in addition to some other information in some cases), and presuming the statement and the signature match, issue a credential.
+The high-level goal of this implementation is to receive data from the end-user, create a statement for the user to sign, ask for the signature from the user (in addition to some other information in some cases), and presuming the statement and the signature match, issue a credential.
 Some flows are simpler than others, but all follow this basic format.

 Rebase works by layering several abstractions over each other.
 At the base is the `SignerType`, which defines what cryptographic signature could be read in a claim and how it could be verified.
-A layer above that is the `Signer<T: SignerType>` which is struct capable of signing both plain text (in the case of a client) and a VC (in the case of an issuer).
+A layer above that is the `Signer<T: SignerType>` which is a struct capable of signing both plain text (in the case of a client) and a VC (in the case of an issuer).

 In the simplest flow, the issuer is the client, but these types of claims don't link identities, simply show the signer signed whatever is stated in the VC (in other words "self-attested").